 Leh to Kathmandu

 I love to travel and see the world from the seat of a bicycle.
-This will be my fifth tour with TDA.
+Married living part time in Spain.

 Craig Tingle